 We know that leading an active lifestyle carries numerous health and wellness benefits, but what about those living with a progressive spinal condition?
 Are there certain exercises deemed harmful for someone with an abnormal spinal curvature?
 Keep reading to find out which exercises should be avoided for people with scoliosis.

 There is a big difference between exercises done for general physical fitness or scoliosis-specific exercises (SSEs) prescribed as part of corrective treatment.
 Scoliosis exercises to avoid would be those that strain the back, overuse one side of the body or involve repeated hyperextension.
+While heavy weightlifting can pose risks, incorporating body weight exercises can be beneficial for strengthening the spine and maintaining safety during workouts.

 No exercise regime should ever be implemented without the official approval of the doctor providing your scoliosis treatment.
 This is because certain exercises can exacerbate the condition and interfere with treatment efficacy.
 Before discussing which specific exercises/sports to avoid, let’s talk generally about the place of exercise in scoliosis treatment.